I wish somebody had told me love does not die, that we can continue to receive and give love after death.

 Papá Chepe passed away yesterday afternoon.

 He took his last breath surrounded by family.
 We knew his passing was imminent but expected to have a few more days.
-Lori says it was quite peaceful and I want to believe he had a “happy death” as he was a devotee of St. Joseph, the patron saint of the dying and a happy death.
+Lori says it was quite peaceful and I want to believe he had a “happy death” as he was a devotee of St. Joseph, visit the patron saint of the dying and a happy death.

 I’m like my family, at once devastated and at peace.
 Can we really be sad when we had him so many years?
 As cousin Nancy put it, it feels selfish to want him here with us forever.
 It’s only fitting that he should rest after 96 years and reunite with Mamá Toni.